OpenOLAT: Releases

 Release 16.0 brought the 3G Covid certificate, as well as several revisions, such as a display of test durations in the eAssessment section.
 A new copy wizard for learning path courses was implemented.
 There have also been added personalization options, as well as usability and interface enhancements.

 Release 17.0 brings with it the new course element "Practice", as well as further revisions to task elements and folder components.
 With Catalog 2.0, "Search and Filter" is now improved as well.
 For certain organizations, the revised sharing and posting configuration might be exciting.
 Since this release, new OAuth login providers are supported and Zoom has also been added to the list of video conferencing tools.

 The 18.0 release introduces the "Projects" section as well as the Media Center and Badges.
 Old course elements have been improved and new ones have been added, such as "JupyterHub".
 The quality management module was also improved.
 In the UX / Usability section, many updates were implemented, as well as accessibility improvements making the orientation more coherent.
 Thanks to "Passkey", logging in has become even more uncomplicated.

+Release 19.0 expanded the folder component, a central "File Hub" and "Share Point" integration.
+New learning and assessment features, such as the new peer review and rubric-based assessment and the newly introduced topic broker were added, which are enhanced by the new course element "Selection".

+Release 20.0 brought along the Course Planner, which supports the organization of courses with the help of several features, such as widgets course templates, a public catalog and many more.
+The new automated certificate program integrates recertification and credit points.

 Features

-OpenOLAT offers a lot of features for learners and teachers.
+OpenOlat offers a lot of features for learners and teachers.
 A set of building blocks allow teachers to create courses using a variety of didactic methods while incorporating communication, collaboration and assessment.
 More learning resources and tools are available outside of the course system.
 Learning resources can also be made available to non-registered users, so-called guests.
 Using different booking methods, courses can also be made available at a cost.

-OpenOLAT contains many elements typical for learning management systems:
+OpenOlat contains many elements typical for learning management systems: